Using DESMOND’s virtual slides for face-to-face groups

 “Before the use of the virtual slides, we received regular patient feedback about preference for the course to use digital resources.
 However, it does require a large enough screen to be used for the room size.”

-To download the DESMOND NDF Virtual Slides please access the DESMOND virtual portal using the link below:
+To download the DESMOND NDF Virtual Slides, go to the DESMOND virtual portal using the link below:

 Delivery Resources: Slides, Guidance Notes and delivery options — DESMOND